Click fraud is a major concern for PPC marketers. But there are ways you can do some DIY click fraud blocking.

 But is it worth it?

-To collect all the information necessary for internal reporting it takes countless man hours, some of which you may not have extra to spare.
+To collect all the information necessary for internal reporting it takes countless man hours.
+And as we know, time is precious – you probably don’t have much spare.

 Another question to ask yourself is does your company have the capabilities to collect this data?
 If this data is not collected and analyzed properly then the DIY approach may not be possible for you.